unicode-org/cldr/docs/ldml/tr35-personNames.md

 The “title” field is empty, and so both it and the space that follows it are omitted from the output, according to rule 1 above.

 The “generation” field is also empty, so it and both the comma and the space that precede it are omitted from the output, according to rule 2 above.

-#### 6.6.2 <a name="examples-for-rule-3-and-the-interaction-between-the-rules" href="#examples-for-rule-3-and-the-interaction-between-the-rules">Examples for rule 3 and the interaction between the rules</a>

 To see how rule 3 interacts with the other rules, consider an imaginary language in which people generally have given and given2 (or middle)  names, and the given2 name is always written with parentheses around it, and the given name is usually written as an initial with a following period.